 Like every effective organization, Cub Scout Packs have a structure.
-Understanding this structure and how it works will increase your son’s enjoyment of the program (and leave the parent far less confused).
+Understanding this structure and how it works will increase your son’s or daughter’s enjoyment of the program (and leave the parent far less confused).

-Groups of 6 to 10 boys meet weekly together as a Den.
+Groups of 6 to 10 boys or girls meet weekly together as a Den.
 Each Den is led by a Den Leader and an Assistant Den Leader.
-A Boy Scout, known as a Den Chief, may also work with your son’s den.
+A Boy Scout, known as a Den Chief, may also work with your son’s or daughter’s den.

-Tiger Cub: The Tiger Cub program is for first grade (or age 7) boys and their adult partners.
-There are five Tiger Cub achievement areas.
-The Tiger Cub, working with his adult partner, completes 15 requirements within these areas to earn the Tiger Cub Badge.
-These requirements consist of an exciting series of indoor and outdoor activities just right for a boy in the first grade.
+Tiger: The Tiger rank is for first grade (or age 7) boys and girls and their adult partners.
+There are six required Tiger Adventures and 13 elective adventures.
+The Tiger, working with their adult partner, completes the six required Tiger adventures and at least one elective Tiger adventure to earn the Tiger rank Badge.
+These requirements consist of an exciting series of indoor and outdoor activities just right for a boy or girl in the first grade.

-Wolf: The Wolf program is for second grade (or age 8) boys.
-To earn the Wolf badge, a boy must pass twelve achievements involving simple physical and mental skills.
+Wolf: The Wolf program is for second grade (or age 8) boys and girls.
+To earn the Wolf badge, a scout must complete six required Wolf adventures and one of the thirteen elective Wolf adventures involving simple physical and mental skills.

-Bear: The Bear rank is for third grade (or age 9) boys.
-There are 24 Bear achievements in four categories.
-The Cub Scout must complete 12 of these to earn the Bear badge.
+Bear: The Bear rank is for third grade (or age 9) boys and girls.
+To earn the Bear badge, a scout must complete six required Bear adventures and one of the thirteen Bear elective adventures.
 These requirements are somewhat more difficult and challenging than those for Wolf rank.

-Webelos: This program is for fourth and fifth grade (or age 10 and 11) boys.
+Webelos: This program is for fourth and fifth grade (or age 10 and 11) boys and girls.
 WEBELOS stands for “WE’ll BE LOyal Scouts”.
-A boy may begin working on the Webelos badge as soon as he joins a Webelos den.
-This is the first step in his transition from the Webelos den to the Boy Scout troop.
-As he completes the requirements found in the Webelos Scout Book, he will work on activity badges, attend meetings, and become familiar with the Boy Scout requirements—all leading to the Arrow of Light Award.
+A scout may begin working on the Webelos badge as soon as they join a Webelos den.
+To earn the Webelos badge, a scout must complete five required Webelos adventures and two elective Webelos adventures.
+To earn their Arrow of Light, a scout must complete the four required AOL adventures and another three elective adventures.
+As a scout completes the requirements found in the Webelos Scout Book, they will work on activity badges, attend meetings, and become familiar with the Boy Scout requirements—all leading to the Arrow of Light Award.

 The Pack consists of the Dens and their Families.
 Pack 316 meets monthly for a Pack meeting and also schedules special activities throughout the year.
 The Pack serves as a vehicle for parent and family involvement in scouting.